nathanblascak/nathanblascak.github.io/index.md

 ## About

-I am a Senior Research Fellow at the [Consumer Finance Institute](https://www.philadelphiafed.org/consumer-finance/about-the-consumer-finance-institute) at the [Federal Reserve Bank of Philadelphia](https://philadelphiafed.org/).
+I am an Advisor and Research Fellow at the [Consumer Finance Institute](https://www.philadelphiafed.org/consumer-finance/about-the-consumer-finance-institute) at the [Federal Reserve Bank of Philadelphia](https://philadelphiafed.org/).
 My research focuses on topics in consumer/household finance, health economics, and identity theft.

 [My CFI webpage](https://www.philadelphiafed.org/our-people/nathan-blascak)
 <!-- # You can use the [editor on GitHub](https://github.com/nathanblascak/nathanblascak.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files. -->